 Clients can choose where in the space they feel safe to practice.
 They can practice from a seated position on the floor, or on a chair, or standing up.
 Clients decide whether to move or to be still, the range of movement that they want to explore, whether to close or open their eyes.
 There are choices within each movement, and choosing which movements to include or avoid.

-It’s a therapeutic adjunct, an ‘add-on’ to talking therapies.
-Talking is cognitive – it happens in the mind; TCTSY is about your body.
-It’s a somatic (bodily) approach to recovery.
-We may repeat the same moves week after week until we feel ready to try some new 'shapes'.
-We aim for predictability, so this would only happen if it was agreed.
-The power dynamics are equal between the facilitator and the client are equal.
+TCTSY is a therapeutic adjunct, an ‘add-on’ to talking therapies.
+It is a somatic (bodily) approach to recovery.
+We may repeat the same moves week after week until the clients feels ready to try some new 'shapes'.
+The power dynamics between the facilitator and the client are equal.
 We work in collaboration, sharing decisions.
 We aim for safety, predictability and reliability.

-You are invited to contact your facilitator via the 'send message' box for an informal chat around intake and referral process, or just for a chat, to find out if TCTSY could help you - or group you support - to recover from relational trauma.
+You are invited to contact your facilitator via the 'send message' box for an informal chat around intake and referral process, or just for a chat, to find out if TCTSY could help you - or a group you support - to recover from complex relational trauma (C-PTSD).

 Are you a survivor?

-Or perhaps you work with survivors in your capacity as a clinician or counsellor.
-You may recognise how this highly specialised practice could be a tool in the recovery of survivors.
+Or perhaps you work with survivors in your capacity as a clinician or counsellor?
+You may recognise how this somatic approach could be a tool in the recovery of survivors.

-Please get in touch for a confidential conversation with Dr. Lou.
+Please get in touch for a confidential conversation with Dr. Lou via the box below: